MovingBlocks/movingblocks.github.com/docs/project-deployment.md

   This is the branch to which all the outputs after executing `gatsby build` will be pushed.
 This includes static files that were generated during build process.

 - **gatsby-args:**
-  Additional arguments that get passed to gatsby build.
+  Additional arguments that get passed to `gatsby build`.
 See the [Gatsby documentation](https://www.gatsbyjs.com/docs/how-to/previews-deploys-hosting/path-prefix/) for a list of allowed options.
 Provided as an input.
 Defaults to nothing.

 The above configuration options are used by the ModuleSite.
 For more information about the configuration visit [Gatsby Publish](https://github.com/marketplace/actions/gatsby-publish).